MartinBurian/kosapy/README.md

 Performance
 -----------
-kosapy has been developed literally overnight, so it might have preformance issues.
-It uses lazy loading of xreffed resources and features a simple http cache, but further speedups are sure possible.
+kosapy has been developed literally overnight, so it might have performance issues.
+It uses lazy loading of xlinked resources and features a simple http cache, but further speedups are sure possible.
 We'll see if it gets slow enough to be annoying.

 MISC
 ----
-kosapy is very young, it might cange drastically in the future, But we still strongly encourage you to use it and report bugs!
+kosapy is very young, it might change drastically in the future, But we still strongly encourage you to use it and report bugs!

 We will be implementing OAuth2.
 Sometime.